harmboschloo/elm-ecs/notes.md

 # To do

+- improve docs
+- update benchmarks
 - add tests
-- update benchmarks
-- add link to package in readme
-- add component entity ids query
-- improve docs

 # Resources